MA-RECON: Mask-aware deep-neural-network for robust fast MRI k-space interpolation: Experiments

 \subsection{Undersampling masks}

 We retrospectively undersampled the fully sampled k-space data by element-wise multiplication with randomly generated binary masks.
 The acceleration factor (R) was set to four or eight, where the undersampled k-space included 8\% or 4\% of the central region, respectively.
-The remaining k-space lines were sampled in three different ways to achieve the desired acceleration factor.
-The first sampling pattern was an equispaced mask with a fixed offset, meaning that the remaining k-space lines were sampled with equal spacing.
-The second sampling pattern was an equispaced mask with a varying offset, meaning that the remaining k-space lines were sampled with equal spacing but with random offset from the start.
-The third sampling pattern was a random mask, meaning that the remaining k-space lines were uniformly sampled.
-Fig.~\ref{fig:masks} depicts representative examples of the undersampling masks.
+The remaining k-space lines were sampled in three different ways to achieve the desired acceleration factor: 1) an equispaced mask with a fixed offset; the remaining k-space lines were sampled with equal spacing, 2) an equispaced mask with a varying offset; the remaining k-space lines were sampled with equal spacing but with random offset from the start.
+The number of possible masks depends on the desired acceleration factor.
+For instance, if the acceleration factor is 3, three different masks would be generated.
+3) a random mask, meaning that the remaining k-space lines were uniformly sampled.
+We also used radial sampling patterns consisting of 8, 16, and 32 spokes for inference.
+Figure~\ref{fig:masks} depicts representative examples of the undersampling masks.